andry-dev/tewi/README.md

 "Why use templates?
 Just use an abstract class and `virtual` functions"

 Well, there is the problem that `virtual` adds overhead and in an engine this is an issue.
 See, if it was only one or two classes, I can see the use of `virtual` (in that case, probably there wasn't much overhead), but here we're talking about the whole graphic system.
 This *can* kill performance.
-If you really want and easy one, [Sparky](https://github.com/TheCherno/Sparky/) did virtual-dispatch for API implementations.
+If you really want an easy one, [Sparky](https://github.com/TheCherno/Sparky/) did virtual-dispatch for API implementations.

 The side-effect is that the engine is still extensible: You just need to use another number and you can introduce your own API in the engine (if you really want).